sparkfabrik/terraform-sparkfabrik-prometheus-stack/README.md

 Upgrading to version 2.0.0 will also cause the destruction of the namespace, which now becomes an array.
 This implies that it will have to destroy also the Helm release.
-To avoid destruction of the helm release, you will need to add a move resource to terraform as below:
+To avoid destruction of the Helm release, you will need to use the `moved` resource, to move the namespace as shown below:

 ```
 moved {